ch-sa/ch-sa.github.io/tools/secret-santa.md

     <li><strong>No Account Needed:</strong> Just enter names and date - that's it!</li>
     <li><strong>Deterministic Matching:</strong> The same participants and date will always generate the same assignments.
 This means the organizer cannot manipulate the results as the same calculation is done every time the link is opened.</li>
     <li><strong>Private & Secure:</strong> All matching happens in your browser - no data is stored on any server.</li>
+    <li><strong>Verifiable Results:</strong> Each assignment has a validation code.
+All participants should see the same code - if not, someone might have tampered with the assignments!</li>
   </ul>
 </div>